How to Sell a House During a Divorce: Your Step-by-Step Guide

 When it comes to fielding offers, you might find that things become complicated.
 You’ll not only be negotiating with the buyer, but also with your former spouse.

-“It’s very important for the Realtor to understand that there may be more work to a divorce sale than other types of sales,” said Viele.
+“It’s very important for the Realtor to understand that there may be more work to a divorce sale than other types of sales,” Viele says.

 Your property division laws will fall into one of two categories:

-2. Equitable distribution (the court will divide the property in an “equitable manner” taking into account factors such as earnings contributions and who is raising the children)
+2. Equitable distribution, where the court divides the property in a fair manner, considering factors like earnings contributions and who is raising the children.

 Nine states follow community property law for real estate: